laro/Cilia/README.md

               UInt16:8 low
           }
           ```
-          for values of 0..255 has the memory layout as `UInt16 value`.
+          has the same memory layout as `UInt16 value` (for values of 0..255).
         - Right-aligned means that the last element covers bit 0:
           ```
           class LowFourBits {